python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 # General Help Channels

-General help channels can be used for all Python-related help, and have the advantage of attracting a more diverse spectrum of helpers, and getting individual focus and attention on your question.
+General help channels can be used for all Python-related help, and have the advantage of attracting a more diverse spectrum of helpers.
+There is also the added benefit of receiving individual focus and attention on your question.
 These channels are a great choice for generic Python help, but can be used for domain-specific Python help as well.

 ## How to Claim a Channel